Plugin/Application/Pipeline Name

-• If the format differs from those listed above, the user can specify output buffer size manually, by using the buffer-size property.
-Otherwise, the default buffer size value (4MB) will be used.
+If format differs from the listed above User can specify output buffer size manually, by using buffer-size property.
+Otherwise, the default buffer size value (4MB) will be used

 • Supports one sink pad